 If you have questions or trouble configuring or connecting, please contact us.

-If you cannot get the above to work, you can try using IMAP to connect instead of Exchange.
+IMPORTANT: If you cannot get Exchange or Office 365 working or if attachments are not downloading as expected, please contact support support first and tell us what issues you are facing.
+Also, you can try using IMAP server type to connect instead of Exchange.
+We do NOT recommend this as this can lead to dropped attachments or issues.
 Pick IMAP as Server Type and then follow instructions below...

 The program identifies new mail based on when it last successfully downloaded attachments.